 Get into a routine.
 First thing in the morning before you get him dressed.
 Wake him up with a smiley face and a positive voice telling him you can hear him and you do so like his hearing aids.
 He needs to hear from the start.
 Sound is important to all of us don’t deny him this pleasure.
 Giving him a ‘break’ from the hearing aids; means he is without sound which means he is missing out.

 During the day if he naps.
 Let him nap with them in.
 He will then get used to having something in his ears and he will have access to sounds around him.
-As he starts to stir he can hear your soothing voice, rather than wake up to you wiggling is ears as you reinsert the aids.
+As he starts to stir he can hear your soothing voice, rather than waking him up by you fiddling with his ears as you reinsert the aids.

 In the bath if his head remains dry he can wear one ( I would stick to one- keeps the other safe in case of accidents).
 After bathtime, dry ears and replace the hearing aid- even if it is just before bedtime.
 There are so many language opportunities that you can’t afford to miss especially if they are about fun things he is doing.

 At night he will have to have them out.
 Make it the last thing you do or even once he has fallen asleep.